Coral Sister Sites 2026

 You can’t walk down a UK high street without spotting a Coral shop.
 They form a massive part of the domestic gambling landscape and currently sit squarely within the gigantic Entain corporate portfolio.
-Pushing our own cash into this legendary bookie recently let us bypass the marketing noise and figure out how they treat everyday punters.
+Testing the account flow directly made it easier to separate the familiar Coral brand from the details that actually matter and figure out how they treat everyday punters.
 You get an incredibly deep sports betting engine combined with a sprawling casino, but you’re also undeniably interacting with a massive, faceless conglomerate.

 Ladbrokes